 - The appropriate functional bureau (for IRM, MED, OBO positions).

-Step 2: After receiving the application package, post HR or IRM, OBO and MED HR will review the application and determine whether the applicant meets or exceeds the qualification standards.
+Step 2: After receiving the application package, post HR or IRM, OBO and MED HR will review the application and determine whether the applicant meets or exceeds the Qualification Standards.
+As with other EPAP-qualified applications, qualified IRM, OBO and MED applications will be forwarded to post HR.

 Step 3: HR will conduct any required testing for all qualified applicants.
 Candidates who pass the required testing will be invited for an interview.
 Hiring preference is applied in the following order: